September 09, 2019//Tony HowlettLast Updated: May 28, 2021

 As the healthcare sector continues to adopt new technologies, their reliance on remote and cloud-based services has also exponentially increased.
-While relying on third-party vendors to provide more efficiency and state-of-the-art care and management, healthcare providers must also put more emphasis on third-party vendor risk management.
+While relying on third-party vendors to provide more efficiency and state-of-the-art care and management, providers must also put more emphasis on vendor management in healthcare.

 Of course, security is a concern for every industry, but healthcare providers also have strict privacy and compliance requirements under the HIPAA/HITECH Act rules.
 Yet, healthcare providers are still not doing enough to avoid data breaches and cyberattacks.
 It’s a big threat to the entire industry with very high costs.